Lightning-Universe/lightning-flash/docs/source/quickstart.rst

 Install
 -------

-You can install flash using `pip install lightning-flash -U -pre`_:
+You can install flash using pip or conda:

 .. code-block:: bash

-    pip install pytorch-lightning-flash
+    pip install pytorch-lightning-flash -U -pre

 ------